dnsimple/dnsimple-support/content/articles/new-plans.markdown

 Each plan includes five domains.
 We charge a small fee per domain for extra domains, based on the plan.
 If you have a substantial number of domains, you should consider one of our [reseller plans](https://dnsimple.com/reseller).
 Reseller plans have a higher monthly cost compared to standard plans, but they have a larger discount on the price-per-domain.

-We've written a few articles to clarify the difference between old plans and current plans:
+We've written a few articles to clarify the differences between old plans and current plans:

 - [I'm a Bronze customer](/articles/new-plans-for-bronze)
 - [I'm a Silver customer](/articles/new-plans-for-silver)